 It’s no secret that I loved every minute of our farmhouse-inspired bathroom renovation.
 I have been dying to gut our main bathroom since we first saw our house in February.
 Picture this- terracotta-colored floors and wainscotting that has globs of white paint all over it from a previous attempt at a spruce-up.
 (Insert vomit emoji here)

 We’ve done quite a bit of work since moving into our home in April.
 Our house is so small, we have now managed to do work on every room in the place.
 I desperately wanted to renovate our main bathroom, but we wanted to wait until the spring as it was a big project.
 I believe that God must have gotten sick and tired of hearing me complain about this horrendous-looking bathroom.
 So, once night in October, it rained shower water all over our kitchen.
-The sheetrock fell through, and my dreams of renovating the bathroom came true.
+The sheetrock fell through, and my dreams of renovating the bathroom came true.no products

 Yikes!
 What happened?